 Clear TV Television commercial

 Below is the 2013 version of the Clear TV television commercial.

 Are you tired of paying cable and satellite companies just to watch your favorite broadcast network shows?
 Why spend hundreds of dollars per year for cable and satellite only channels when you can watch broadcast television for free with the Clear TV HD digital antenna.
 All you have to do is plug in Clear TV and let your television instantly receive top-rated network shows, local news and weather, sporting events and more all for free.
 That’s right, free digital TV.
 Thanks to a federal government mandate, all broadcasters are required to transmit a digital TV signal through the airwaves.
 Clear TV lets you bypass cable and satellite to bring network shows directly to your television so you can enjoy crystal-clear local and national free HDTV.
 Clear TV is amazing.
 If we’re just off the coast here in the Gulf of Mexico receiving free network broadcast HDTV, imagine all the free HDTV shows you’ll receive at home.
 Basic cable and satellite services can cost you up to $80 a month.
 That’s $960 a year and almost $10,000 over a 10-year period.
 Why pay that much money for extra channels you may never even watch?
 But with Clear TV there’s no contract, no monthly fees, and no unexpected rate increases.
 Just free HDTV that can look as good or better than cable and satellite.
 Not available in stores.
 Order now.

 Other Clear TV Reviews

-- On Amazon, Clear TV notches a 3-star rating, with mixed reviews.
+- On Amazon, Clear TV notches a 2.9-star rating.

-- This writer summarizes, “The only reason I’d pick Clear TV over a pair of rabbit ears is because it does look better.”
+- Our editor summarizes Clear TV on his personal blog: “The only reason I’d pick Clear TV over a pair of rabbit ears is because it does look better.”